How To Fall On Roller Skates

 3. Bend your knees: Another key factor in falling backward safely is to bend your knees as you fall.
 This can slow down the fall and reduce the distance to the ground, which will in turn lessen the impact.

 Remember, the key to these techniques is practice.
 By rehearsing these steps, you will be better prepared when a real fall happens.
 This could mean the difference between a minor bruise and a trip to the hospital, making it an essential part of learning how to fall safely on roller skates.
+It is important to keep your limbs loose rather than stiff during a fall, as this can help reduce potential injuries.
+Loose muscles can absorb shock better than tensed muscles.
+Practicing falling with relaxed limbs will help train your body to react properly when an actual fall occurs.

 Here you can watch a tutorial video from the youtube channel of Queer Girl Straight Skates that might help you out: